russmckendrick/records/content/albums/lift-your-skinny-fists-like-antennas-to-heaven-74260/index.md

 ---
-title: "Godspeed You Black Emperor - Lift Your Skinny Fists Like Antennas To Heaven"
+title: "Godspeed You Black Emperor! - Lift Your Skinny Fists Like Antennas To Heaven"
-artist_name: "Godspeed You Black Emperor"
+artist_name: "Godspeed You Black Emperor!"
 artist: "godspeed-you-black-emperor"
 album_name: "Lift Your Skinny Fists Like Antennas To Heaven"
 date: 2016-12-27T12:09:06.000000Z